 In 2012, Indiana State Sen. John Waterman saw an opportunity to commemorate the state’s frontier history as a number of other states began naming official state firearms of their own.
 The Indiana General Assembly passed legislation Sen. Waterman introduced, honoring Indiana’s frontier heritage and John Small’s role in state history by designating the Grouseland Rifle as the official rifle of the State of Indiana.

 While other states have named a type or model of firearm, Indiana stands alone in honoring its state’s pioneer history by adopting a single historic rifle crafted by the hand of one man: the Grouseland Rifle built by John Small.

-The old longrifle lay under a bed, collecting dust.
-It had been loved in its day and had hung over the mantels of at least four generations of a family now living in North Carolina.
+The old long rifle lay under a bed, collecting dust.
+It had been loved in its day and had hung over the mantels of at least four generations of the family now living in North Carolina.
 By early 2004, the older couple who now cared for the rifle had downsized to a condo.
 They had neither a mantel nor heirs interested in a dusty old gun.
-The gun remained under a bed, in the dark, collecting dust.
-One might say it was stranded.
-The couple eventually decided they should find a home for the treasured old rifle—somewhere it would be loved.
+Under a bed, in the dark, collecting dust.
+One might say the rifle was stranded.
+Shipwrecked.
+The couple decided they should find a home for the treasured old rifle--somewhere it would be loved.
 They contacted an auctioneer near their home in Greensboro.